drkumarnandan/pLM4Alg_Protocol/README.md

 Alternative ESM2 variants may also be used depending on computational resources; however, larger models require higher memory and computation time.

-For short peptide sequences (≤ 50 residues), our lightweight models such as PepBERT can be considered as efficient alternatives (https://github.com/dzjxzyd/PepBERT).
-Other frameworks such as UniDL4BioPep (https://github.com/drkumarnandan/LLM_book_chapter) and pLM4CPPs (https://github.com/drkumarnandan/pLM4CPPs) can also be explored for extended applications.
+For short peptide sequences (≤ 50 residues), lightweight models such as PepBERT can be considered as efficient alternatives.
+Other frameworks such as UniDL4BioPep and pLM4CPPs may also be explored for extended applications.

+---

+## Applications

+* Food allergen prediction
+* Peptide screening
+* Immunological studies
+* General protein classification

 ---